Priyankareddy0308/DataWarehouse-Implementation/README.md

 •	Dashboards using Power BI
 •	Insights

-#### Data Exploration: We are presented with data from Fudgemart, inc. which has
-two subsidary companies called FudgeMart and FudgeFlix
+#### Data Exploration:
+We are presented with data from Fudgemart, inc. which has two subsidary companies called FudgeMart and FudgeFlix

+#### Business Case:
-#### Business Case - Revenue Streams across different geographical locations
+Revenue Streams across different geographical locations